mobilecoinfoundation/mobilecoin/crypto/box/README.md

 AEAD implementation.

-The current version of McCryptoBox conforms quite closely to the diagram and explanation of ECIES in Svetlin Nakov's [^7] "Practical Cryptography for Developers": https://cryptobook.nakov.com/asymmetric-key-ciphers/ecies-public-key-encryption
+The current version of McCryptoBox conforms quite closely to the diagram and explanation of ECIES in Svetlin Nakov's [7] "Practical Cryptography for Developers": https://cryptobook.nakov.com/asymmetric-key-ciphers/ecies-public-key-encryption

 However, none of the standardization efforts related to ECIES have specified Ristretto as an elliptic curve that could be used in the scheme.
 All of these standardization efforts are much older than the Ristretto group.

-NaCl cryptobox is specified[^3] as `curve25519xsalsa20poly1305`, that is, to use curve25519 + salsa20 + poly1305.
+NaCl cryptobox is specified [3] as `curve25519xsalsa20poly1305`, that is, to use curve25519 + salsa20 + poly1305.
 However, it is mentioned as a TODO to also implement `crypto_box_nistp256aes256gcm`, that is, using the nistp256 curve and AES-256-GCM for authenticated encryption.

-In "Cryptography in NaCl"[^4] it is explained that in the current version of cryptobox, curve25519 is used for key exchange, then Hsalsa20 is used to extract entropy from the shared secret.
+In "Cryptography in NaCl" [4] it is explained that in the current version of cryptobox, curve25519 is used for key exchange, then Hsalsa20 is used to extract entropy from the shared secret.
 Hsalsa20 is then used as a CSPRNG and this pseudorandom sequence is xor'd with the plaintext to achieve encryption.
 Poly1305 is used to produce a MAC.